Skip to main content

 EMBL - European Molecular Biology Laboratory

 The European Molecular Biology Laboratory (EMBL) was founded in 1974 on the basis of an intergovernmental treaty signed by ten European countries: Austria, Denmark, France, Germany, Israel, Italy, the Netherlands, Sweden, Switzerland and the United Kingdom.
-The creation of this Laboratory arose from the idea of prominent scientists to create a supranational research center similar to the European Organization for Nuclear Research (CERN), to redress the balance in the area of molecular biology, then strongly dominated by the USA.
+The creation of this Laboratory arose from the idea of prominent scientists to create a supranational research center similar to the European Organization for Nuclear Research (CERN), to redress the balance in the field of molecular biology, which was then strongly dominated by the USA.

-The number of member countries has progressively increased and today they are 28: Finland (1984), Greece (1984), Norway (1985), Spain (1986), Belgium (1990), Portugal (1998), Ireland (2003), Iceland (2005), Croatia (2006), Luxembourg (2007), Czech Republic (2014), Malta (2016), Hungary (2017), Slovakia (2018), Montenegro (2018), Poland (2019), Lithuania (2019) and Estonia (2023).
+The number of member countries has progressively increased to 29: Finland (1984), Greece (1984), Norway (1985), Spain (1986), Belgium (1990), Portugal (1998), Ireland (2003), Iceland (2005), Croatia (2006), Luxembourg (2007), Czech Republic (2014), Malta (2016), Hungary (2017), Slovakia (2018), Montenegro (2018), Poland (2019), Lithuania (2019), Estonia (2023) and Latvia (2023).

 In addition to these countries, the EMBL counts Australia as a participant with associate country status and Latvia as a participant with candidate member country status.

-1. Do fundamental research in molecular biology;
+1. Doing basic research in molecular biology;

 Technological Internships at EMBL